For the 2026 school year, there are 2 magnet public high schools serving 257 students in Mississippi.

 The school with highest graduation rate is Middle School For Math And Science, with ≥95% graduation rate.
 Read more about public school graduation rate statistics in Mississippi or national school graduation rate statistics.

-Minority enrollment is 51% of the student body (majority Black), which is less than the Mississippi public high school average of 55% (majority Black).
+Minority enrollment is 49% of the student body (majority Black and Asian), which is less than the Mississippi public high school average of 57% (majority Black).

 Best Magnet Public High Schools in Mississippi (2026)